Python Lecture 04 - Class Internals and Descriptors

 style D2 fill:#e8f5e9

-This order is called MRO (Method Resolution Order).
+This search order is called MRO (Method Resolution Order).

 # Check MRO